Roy-Angeles/Roy-Angeles/README.md

 - Hi, I’m R Angeles.
 - I’m a Computer Science Graduate.
-- I have been in the Oil & Gas industry for the more 10 years.
 - I’m currently taking up the Udacity's Front End Web Development Nanodegree program and hopefully I would like be part again of tech industry as a front-end developer.